catmcgee/sui-developer-catalysts/CONTRIBUTING.md

 # Contribution Guidelines

-This guide is for Developer Catalyst Program participants.
+This guide is for Developer Beyonder Program participants.
 We appreciate your efforts in enhancing the Sui ecosystem.

 Here's how it works: